slykar/jitsi-muc-exporter/README.md

 - [ ] Improve help texts for stats
 - [ ] Improve exporter configuration; better env var names, less hard-coded strings
 - [ ] Create a Telegraf plugin for Jitsi based on the principals of this project
+- [ ] Create a Grafana dashboard template